 A coconut is the fruit of a coconut palm tree found all over the globe in warm tropical environments.
 They are not a tree nut or a nut at all, despite the “nut” found in their name.
-However, the US FDA classifies a coconut allergy as a tree nut allergy.
+As stated above, the US FDA classifies a coconut allergy as a tree nut allergy.
 If you have a tree nut allergy, it is possible you could also be allergic to coconuts.

 The coconut meat and coconut oil can be found in any number of items of daily life.
 Food wise, coconut oil is often found in baked goods, infant formula, milks, chocolates, cookies, sauces, and alcohols.
 Further, coconut is found in many items like make up, body wash, soaps, shampoos, conditioners, all purpose cleaners, dish soaps, laundry detergents, and more.